RarelyCharlie/rarelycharlie.github.io/_guide/listenerinfo.md

 </style>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/elasticlunr/0.9.6/elasticlunr.min.js"></script>

-This experimental and unofficial search engine searches all threads in the *Listener Learning & Journey* and *Safety & Knowledge at 7 Cups* communities, excluding some recent threads, archived threads and some checkins.
+This experimental and unofficial search engine searches threads in the *Listener Learning & Journey* and *Safety & Knowledge at 7 Cups* communities, excluding some recent threads, some checkins, and all archived threads.

-Beware outdated information.
-Some threads date back to 2014.
+Beware outdated information—some threads date back to 2014.

 You can't search for tags.

 Results that link to listener-only threads only work if you are logged in to a listener account at 7 Cups.
+Otherwise 7 Cups lies to you and tells you the item was removed.

 ---